FlyingPhantom/ps4-linux-tutorial/docs/kernel.md

 > **NOTE: this kernel is only aoelia-belize go to his repo to find kernels for baikal.**

-- This will clone the 6.15.4 crashniels kernel wen you select it.
+- This will clone the 6.15.4 kernel wen you select it.

 - Example with images will be provided here.